Sitecore/developer-portal/data/markdown/partials/learn/getting-started/articles/introduction-to-composable-dxp.md

 1. **Choices:** The composable world is full of choices.
 Now, you need to choose from a lot of best-of-breed solutions to find what works best.
 Developers need to find something that is stable, extensible, and works with the tech you want to use.
 Look at community, documentation, skills required, to choose what works best for your team.
 2. **Integrations:** API-driven solutions mean that developers need to do a lot of integration work to bring together all the pieces of the stack.
 You might need to implement caching, streaming, and other solutions to make these integrations work for your specific scenario.
 3. **Deployment orchestration:** Working with different solutions by different vendors means you'll want to plan out a CI/CD solution that reduces dependencies.

-## Learn more about Composable DXPs
-The Sitecore Learning team has a [free essentials package](https://learning.sitecore.com/pathway/sitecore-essentials) that includes an introduction to the concepts of Traditional and Composable DXPs.
-Learn more on [learning.sitecore.com](https://learning.sitecore.com/pathway/sitecore-essentials)